architecture-building-systems/CityEnergyAnalyst/cea/demand/metamodel/nn_generator/readme.md

 (e) install keras, do:
     conda install -c conda-forge keras

+(e) change keras back end to theano, do:
+    %USERPROFILE%/.keras/keras.json
+    the file should look like this:
+    {
+        "floatx": "float32",
+        "epsilon": 1e-07,
+        "backend": "theano",
+        "image_data_format": "channels_last"
+    }

 NOTE:
 The radiation file should be already generated, therefore, if not already done, navigate to the following folder:
     *...cea\resources\radiation_daysim